-Have you watched the episode of the popular TV show Top Gear where Jeremy, James and Richard drive some fantastic cars on the Transfaragasan Road and declare it one of the world’s most scenic drives?
-Well, here it is, only 100 kilometres from Brasov!
-Easy to explore, Transfagarasan road should be on your list!
+Have you watched the episode of the popular TV show Top Gear where Jeremy, James, and Richard drive some fantastic cars on the Transfagarasan Road and declare it one of the world’s most scenic drives?
+Well, here it is, only 100 kilometers from Brasov!
+So easy to explore, Transfagarasan road should be on your list!

-The famous road was built between 1970 and 1970, under Ceausescu communist regime, to guarantee a secured way through Carpathian mountains in case of a Soviet invasion.
-Now is a popular weekend and holiday destination among Romanians and tourists coming from different parts of the world only to see this road.
-It starts at Cartisoara, in the north and ends at Bascov, in the south, covering a length of 150 kilometres.
+The famous road was built between 1970 and 1974, under Ceausescu communist regime, to guarantee a secure way through the Carpathian mountains.
+Now Transfagarasan is a popular weekend and holiday destination among Romanians and tourists from different parts of the world.
+It starts at Cartisoara, in the north, and ends at Bascov, in the south, covering 150 kilometers.

-As a day trip from Brasov, you will be driving on Trasfagarasan road only 30 kilometres, from Cartisoara to Balea Lake, situated at 2,042 metres altitude; and running back the same route.
+As a day trip from Brasov, you will be driving on Transfagarasan road only 30 kilometers, from Cartisoara to Balea Lake, situated at 2.042 meters altitude, and running back the same route.
 This spectacular section is closed from October to June due to extreme weather conditions, so keep this in mind.

-In the beginning, the road has a few corners until the scenery changes entirely and you will be soon blown away by the beauty of the mountains in front of you.
+In the beginning, the road has a few corners until the scenery changes entirely, and you’ll soon be blown away by the beauty of the mountains in front of you.
 Take your time, park only in designated areas and get lots of photos.
-A set of sharp hairpins will take you up, at Balea Lake, where you can take a break and spend some time at your leisure.
+A set of sharp hairpins will take you up to Balea Lake, where you can take a break and spend some time at your leisure.
 Additionally, you can discover the Balea Waterfall.

-- Drive it early in the morning if you want to avoid the slow traffic.
+- Drive it early in the morning to avoid the slow traffic.

-- Make sure to plan a full day trip as you will be stopping many times, and you will be driving at a leisurely pace.
+- Make sure to plan a full-day trip as you will be stopping many times and driving at a leisurely pace.

 - Check and double-check the weather forecast if you want to enjoy the day to the fullest.

-A picnic at Capra Lake, surrounded by lovely views and total silence, could be an excellent idea so bring some snacks and water with you.
+Surrounded by lovely views and total silence, a picnic at Capra Lake could be an excellent idea, so bring some snacks and water with you.

-Hike to the Top Of Romania: MOLDOVEANU PEAK #4
+4. Hike to the Top of Romania: Moldoveanu Peak

-Although hard to do as a one day trip from Brasov, it is still manageable.
-If you are a good hiker and you have a good pace, you can ascent the Moldoveanu Peak and drive from and to Brasov the same day.
+Although hard to do as a one-day trip from Brasov, it is still manageable.
+If you are a good hiker and have a good pace, you can ascent Moldoveanu Peak and drive from Brasov the same day.
 But it’s going to be a very long and exhausting day.

-Otherwise, the 15 kilometres hike from Balea Lake to Moldoveanu Peak and another 15 kilometres back to Balea Lake should include a night stay eighter at Podragu Chalet eighter at a Chalet around Balea Lake.
+Otherwise, the 15 kilometers hike from Balea Lake to Moldoveanu Peak and another 15 kilometers back to Balea Lake should include a night stay eighter at Podragu Chalet eighter at a Chalet around Balea Lake.

-Moldoveanu Peak is the highest mountain peak in Romania at an elevation of 2,544 meters also known as the “ROOF” of Romania.
+Moldoveanu Peak is the highest mountain peak in Romania at an elevation of 2.544 meters, known as the “ROOF” of Romania.
 The views are amazing, and the ascent is well worthed.

-- I recommend this hike only between June and September since the days are longer and the weather warmer.
+- I recommend this hike only between June and September since the days are longer and warmer.